Rick Ware Racing: Car No. 52 history

 In 2020, the No. 52 ran the first four races of the season with McLeod doing the 500 and Yeley running the following three races.
-However, after the organization purchased Premium Motorsports, the No. 52 switched the number to Premium’s No. 27, owing to sponsorship considerations.
+However, after the organization purchased Premium Motorsports, the No. 52 switched the number to Premium's No. 27, owing to sponsorship considerations.
 Yeley did the most starts in the 27 in 2020 with 24 starts; his best finish was 21st at Indianapolis.
 Gaulding did nine starts with his best finish being 25th at Texas) while Josh Bilicki and Cody Ware did the remaining two starts.
 Bilicki drove the 27 at Atlanta where he finished 34th.
 Cody Ware participated at the Talladega fall race.
-Towards the end of the race, due to a lot of front runners being involved in crashes, Ware was racing in the top ten until he crashed on the backstretch on the final lap, but was able to finish 19th for his first Cup Series top 20.
+Towards the end of the race, due to a lot of front runners being involved in crashes, Ware was racing in the top ten until he crashed on the backstretch on the final lap, but was able to finish nineteenth for his first Cup Series top-twenty.
 The No. 52 finished 33rd in the points standings.

-In 2021, the 27 would revert back into the 52 with Bilicki as the full-time driver.
-At the Daytona night race, Bilicki scored both his and the 52's first top ten by finishing 10th in the race.
+In 2021, the 27 would revert into the 52 with Bilicki as the full-time driver.
+At the Daytona night race, Bilicki scored both his and the 52's first top-ten by finishing tenth in the race.
 That same year, Joey Hand made his debut at the Charlotte Roval.
 Just like the previous season, the No. 52 finished 33rd in the points standings.
 At the end the 2021 season, the charter for the No. 52 was moved to the No. 51 car and the team was shut down.

 Car No. 52 results

-Car No. 53, 36, 28 history
+Car No. 53 history

 In 2019, RWR fielded a third team, the No. 53, on a part-time basis.
 The No. 53 made its debut at the 2019 Coca-Cola 600 with B. J. McLeod.
 Other drivers such as Josh Bilicki, Joey Gase, Spencer Boyd, and J. J. Yeley also drove the car.
 The No. 53 finished the season 39th in the points standings.

 In 2020, RWR took lease of the former charter of Front Row Motorsports' No. 36 team, allowing the No. 53 to run a full-time schedule.
 The No. 53 car was renumbered to the No. 36 for the 2020 Daytona 500 with David Ragan as the driver.
 Front Row Motorsports prepared the car.
 The No. 53 finished the season 36th in points.

 In 2021, The 53 car was returned to full-time competition with Garrett Smithley as the primary driver.
 However, during the spring Talladega weekend, The No. 53 was switched to No. 28 and ran as a tribute to Davey Allison with Gase as the driver.
 Just like the previous season, the No. 53 finished the season 36th in the points standings.
 At the end of the season, the No. 53 team was shut down and its charter was sold to Spire Motorsports for the No. 7 driven by Corey LaJoie.